LUWIZ

 of ChatGPT citations come from Wikipedia

 The logic holds for Claude, which trains on corpora where these same sources weigh heavily.
-Your off-site program therefore targets three things: encyclopedic and documentary references, expert discussions on forums and communities, and press mentions on recognized media in your sector.
+Your off-site program therefore targets three areas: encyclopedic and documentary references, expert discussions on forums and communities, and press mentions in recognized media in your sector.
+One detail matters: the consistency of your naming.
+If your brand, your expertise, and your positioning are described the same way everywhere, Claude links these signals together.
+Fuzzy naming dilutes the signal; a clear, identically repeated identity sticks.

 Key takeaway